 For most purposes, a hashing algorithm with an output size of 224 bits provides 112 bits of effective security strength, with larger output sizes providing more bits of effective security strength.
-However, taking into account projected technological advances in quantum computing, SHA-224 and SHA-256 will not be approved for use beyond 2030.
+However, for interoperability and maintainability reasons, SHA-224 and SHA-256 will not be approved beyond 2030.